 Comprehensive Examination

-Save all papers, exams, and notes, from all your classes
+Save papers, exams, and notes, from your classes

 Collect classic and contemporary articles

-Start collecting articles that might be helpful later.
-The “Classics of Public Administration” by Shafritz and Hyde is a good source of significant articles.
-Take a look at the latest editions of PAR (Public Administration Review) to read current themes of interest.
-Photocopy articles, news clips and such items that you think can be helpful later.
+Collect articles that might be helpful later.
+Refer to “Classics of Public Administration” by Shafritz and Hyde to view a variety of articles and the latest editions of PAR (Public Administration Review) to read current themes of interest.

 Arrange your ideas according to major topics